Self-Determination

 Description: Learning how to advocate for yourself could help you at school, at your job and in your community.
 Advocating for yourself means knowing what your needs are and speaking up for yourself to get your needs met.
 It takes practice!
 To hear tips from other students with disabilities who have learned to advocate for themselves in high school, at work, and at college.

-Description: E-Learning Modules The VDOE offers free online learning experiences, or modules, that address a variety of topics in Special Education and Student Services.
+Description: E-Learning Modules - The VDOE offers free online learning experiences, or modules, that address a variety of topics in Special Education and Student Services.
 Certificates of completion are available for some learning modules.
 The VDOE does NOT maintain a copy of participant scores or proof of participation.
-Special Education Resources The Federal and State definition of special education and specially designed instruction are: "Special education" means specially designed instruction, at no cost...
+Special Education Resources - The Federal and State definition of special education and specially designed instruction are: "Special education" means specially...

 Description: This Youth Engagement Rubric to identify the ways your students are engaged, address the challenges associated with getting students involved, and the positive outcome of their involvement.

-Description: Guide to Transition for Families of Youth with Disabilities in Virginia: When young people move from high school to adulthood, a lot of things change.
+Description: Guide to Transition for Families of Youth with Disabilities in Virginia - When young people move from high school to adulthood, a lot of things change.
 It’s an exciting but also stressful time and we want to help.
 The Guide is for families and students who want a one-stop resource on the many things related to transitioning from high school to adulthood in Virginia.
 The Guide provides important information about decisions that may need to be made for and with your child.
 Topics Include:...

 Description: TransCen On-Demand Webinars are designed to translate research and effective practices into useable, practical information, making it easier for participants to put knowledge into action.
 Depending on the topic, our webinars assist vocational rehabilitation staff, policymakers, researchers, individuals with disabilities and their families, educators, practitioners, service providers, and employers.
 Captions are provided for both live and recorded sessions.
 Special pricing is available for groups...